DP11966 A Central Bank Theory of Price Level Determination

 |Programme Areas:||Monetary Economics and Fluctuations|

-A theory in which the central bank controls the price level is put forward as an alternative to the fiscal theory of the price level.
-It is not necessary to have a fiscal stimulus to avoid liquidity traps nor a fiscal anchor to disallow inflationary spirals.
-A central bank appropriately capitalized can succeed to control the price level by setting the interest rate on reserves, holding risk-free assets and rebating its income to the treasury -- from which it has to maintain financial independence.
+The remittances? policy and the balance sheet of the central bank are important elements to specify for the control of the price level.
+A central bank appropriately capitalized can succeed to control prices by setting the interest rate on reserves, holding risk-free assets and rebating its income to the treasury - from which it has to maintain financial independence.
 If the central bank undertakes unconventional open-market operations, either it has to give up its financial independence or leaves the economy exposed to self-fulfilling inflationary spirals or chronic liquidity traps.